Sugar: Consumption

 Worldwide sugar provides 10% of the daily calories (based on a 2000 kcal diet).
-In 1750, the average Briton got 72 calories a day from sugar.
-In 1913, this had risen to 395.
+In 1750 the average Briton got 72 calories a day from sugar.
+In 1913 this had risen to 395.
 In 2015, sugar still provided around 14% of the calories in British diets.
 According to one source, per capita consumption of sugar in 2016 was highest in the United States, followed by Germany and the Netherlands.

-Nutrition and flavor
+Nutrition and flavour

-Brown and white granulated sugar are 97% to nearly 100% carbohydrates, respectively, with less than 2% water, and no dietary fiber, protein or fat (table).
-Because brown sugar contains 5–10% molasses reintroduced during processing, its value to some consumers is a richer flavor than white sugar.
+Brown and white granulated sugar are 97% to nearly 100% carbohydrates, respectively, with less than 2% water, and no dietary fibre, protein or fat (table).
+Because brown sugar contains 5–10% molasses reintroduced during processing, its value to some consumers is a richer flavour than white sugar.

 Health effects

 The World Health Organization and other clinical associations recommend that reducing the consumption of free sugar (sugar sources added during manufacturing) to less than 10% of total energy needs can help to lower disease risk.
 This amount of sugar consumption is equivalent to about 50 g or 12 teaspoons of added sugar per day.
-As of 2025, the American Heart Association recommends that free sugar intake be limited to 6% of total daily energy needs, or 36 g (9 teaspoons) for adult males, and 25 g (6 teaspoons) for women.
+As of 2025, the American Heart Association recommends that free sugar intake should be limited to 6% of total daily energy needs, or 36 g (9 teaspoons) for adult males, and 25 g (6 teaspoons) for women.
 In many countries, the source and amount of added sugars can be viewed among ingredients on the labels of packaged foods.
 Added sugars provide no nutritional benefit, but are a source of excess calories that can lead to overweight and increased disease risk.